High School Hero Cord Program

 Our students understand the meaning of community!

-Our objective is to ready young adults into becoming responsible individuals who contribute to our community by ensuring a safe and stable blood supply.
+At Miller-Keystone Blood Center, our objective is to ready young adults into becoming responsible individuals who contribute to our community by ensuring a safe and stable blood supply.

 Today’s high school students are tomorrow’s lifesavers, and we need them to become life-long blood donors.
 This program is designed to recognize seniors at their graduation ceremony for being a life-saving blood donor, and to honor them for making significant contributions to our community.

-Application for the 2022- 23 High School
+Application for the 2023- 24 High School Cord Program is now open!

+Each student who qualifies will receive a Certificate and red Recognition Cord.
 Note: select schools participate in the Certificate Program, but not the CORD program.

 FOR MORE INFORMATION, PLEASE CONTACT: